Arthur, King of Time and Space Arthur, King of Time and Space

 NIMUE

-Merlin's future apprentice.
+Merlin's apprentice.
 Mild-mannered and quiet.

 GAWAINE, AGRAVAINE, GAHERIS